census-instrumentation/opencensus-specs/stats/Record.md

 Users should record Measurements against a context, either an explicit context or the implicit current context.
 Tags from the context are recorded with the Measurements if they are any.
 Note that there is no implicit recording for exemplars.
-If you want to record a `Measurement` against an exemplar, you have to explicitly pass the exemplar attachments (a string-string map).
+If you want to record a `Measurement` against an exemplar, you have to explicitly pass a string-string map.

 Implementations SHOULD provide a means of recording multiple Measurements at once.
 This functionality can be provided through one of the following options: